nordic-rse/nordic-rse.github.io/content/events/_index.md

 ## Conference

-The second Nordic-RSE in-person conference happened on **May 20 + 21 2025 in Gothenburg, Sweden**.
+The third Nordic-RSE in-person conference happened in **Tromsø, Norway on June 9-10 2026**.
 Blog post coming soon!

 Past conferences:

+ - The [Nordic-RSE in person conference 2025](https://nordic-rse.org/nrse2025/) happened May 20 + 21 2025 in Gothenburg, Sweden!
+   We summarized the event in a [conference blogpost](https://nordic-rse.org/blog/nrse-conference-report/).

-The first [Nordic-RSE in person conference 2024](/events/2024-in-person-conference/) happened May 30-31, 2024 in Espoo, Finland!
+ - The first [Nordic-RSE in person conference 2024](/events/2024-in-person-conference/) happened May 30-31, 2024 in Espoo, Finland!
    We summarized the event in a [conference blogpost](https://nordic-rse.org/blog/nrse-conference/).

 ## Research Software Seminar Series